-Your child has uncontrolled leakage of stool from the anus (opening where stool leaves the body).
+Your child has uncontrolled leakage of stool from the opening where stool leaves the body (anus).
 This is called encopresis.
-The leakage is caused by the backup of dry, hard stool (called constipation).
-Hard stool piles up at the end of the rectum (where stool is stored before leaving through the anus).
+The leakage is caused by the backup of dry, hard stool (constipation).
+Hard stool piles up at the end of the rectum.
+This is where stool is stored before leaving through the anus.
 The lower colon and rectum may become stretched out.
 Your child may not even feel the need to have a bowel movement.
 In time, liquid stool leaks around the blockage and out through the anus.
-This leakage often happens without your child’s knowledge.
-The good news is that encopresis can be treated.
+This leakage often happens without your child’s knowing it.
+Encopresis can be treated to stop this occurring.

 Leakage of liquid stool onto the underwear

 No feeling of having to pass stool before leakage happens

 Swelling or bloating of the belly (abdomen)

 Encopresis is caused by constipation.
 Some causes of constipation that may lead to encopresis include:

 Child holding back stool, due to prior painful bowel movement or another reason

 Hirschsprung’s disease, a birth defect in which nerves in the large intestine (colon) are missing